 United for Libraries Events & Conferences

-Virtual Library Legislative Day is part of the American Library Association’s (ALA) National Library Legislative Day, held each spring in Washington, D.C.
-This year, National Library Legislative Day will be May 5-6, 2014.
-Virtual Library Legislative Day activities will be held throughout the week of May 5-9, 2014, and will be an opportunity for all library advocates to make their voices heard on a national level.
+Virtual Library Legislative Day is part of the American Library Association’s (ALA) National Library Legislative Day, held each spring in Washington, D.C., and is be an opportunity for all library advocates to make their voices heard on a national level.

 The Trustee Academy is a series of online courses to help Trustees become exceptionally proficient in their roles on behalf of their libraries.
 All of the online courses will be taught by a professional in the field and will be priced both a la carte so individual attendees can pick and choose what courses are important to them, and as a full curriculum that will reflect discounted pricing per course.
 In addition, a board of Trustees can sign up for further discounts.
 Learn more.